About us

 We're building Spectregrams: a global network of low-cost, narrowband FFT spectrometers for solar radio observations.

-Each node uses an off-the-shelf software-defined radio and any Linux computer to observe a fraction of the total solar radio spectrum.
+Each node in the network observes a fraction of the total solar radio spectrum using an omnidirectional antenna, an off-the-shelf software-defined radio, and any Linux computer.
 Spectra produced by each node are timestamped and calibrated to solar flux units.
 These spectra are published and collated into a single broadband spectrogram per day.
 All nodes are coordinated by a central server, with the entire network easily reprogrammable at scale.

-- Consistent frontend: Every station uses identical components; the only difference is geography.
+- Consistent frontend: Every station uses identical components; the only differences being geography and the computer doing the DSP.
 The impact of local RFI is minimised through redundancy and geographic diversity of nodes.

 - Calibrated data: The data produced by each station is calibrated to solar flux units, and so is easily comparable between stations and to other instruments outside the network.

-- Consistent sampling: While each station may operate at a different centre frequency, the spectra they produce are emplaced on a common grid.
+- Consistent sampling: While each station may operate at a different centre frequency, the spectra they produce are synchronised in time and emplaced on a common grid in the frequency domain.
+The resulting broadband spectrogram will cover the frequency range of interest with no gaps at a fixed resolution in both the time and frequency domains.

 - One file: The data is easily consumable as a single file, per day.